Polymorphic Iterable Sequential Effect Systems: Related and Future Work

 \subsection{Concrete Effect Systems}

 We discussed several example sequential effect systems throughout.
 We often appealed to a new flow-sensitive variant of Flanagan and Abadi's \emph{Types for Safe Locking}~\cite{safelocking99} (the precursor to \textsc{RCC/Java}~\cite{rccjava00}), and Flanagan and Qadeer's \emph{Types for Atomicity}~\cite{flanagan2003tldi} (again a precursor to a full Java version~\cite{flanagan2003atomicity}).
 This atomicity work is one of the best-known examples of a sequential effect system.
-Coupling the atomicity structures developed there with a sequential version of lockset tracking for unstructured locking primitives gives rise to interesting effect quantales, which can be separately specified and then combined to yield a complete effect system. \citet{skalka2008types,Skalka2008}'s work on history effects is similarly instructive, and when contrasted against the atomicity and locking effect quantales, highlights the use of effects for reasoning about internal details of program behaviors, rather than only atomic summaries.
+Coupling the atomicity structures developed there with a sequential version of lockset tracking for unstructured locking primitives gives rise to interesting effect quantales, which can be separately specified and then combined to yield a complete effect system. \citet{skalka2008types,Skalka2008}'s work on history effects is similarly instructive, and when contrasted against the atomicity and locking effect quantales, highlights the use of effects for reasoning about internal details of program behaviors, rather than only external summaries.

-One interesting point of comparision between our work and the variety of concrete locking-related effect systems is how the combination of recursive lock acquisition and sustitution of lock variables is handled.
-Many effect systems that track lock ownership with effects do so with \emph{commutative} effect systems~\cite{rccjava00,safelocking99,Abadi2006,objtyrace99,boyapati01,boyapati02} that treat \textsf{synchronized} blocks.
-In those cases, the use of \textsf{synchronized} blocks pushes the counting for recursive acquisition into the runtime semantics rather than the type system.
-For example, in \textsc{RCC/Java}~\cite{rccjava00} the dynamic semantics permit recursive acquisition and count recursive claims in the evaluation contexts: acquiring a lock twice nests evaluation contexts that mention the same lock, and since all counting is done dynamically, effects need only track a \emph{set} of locks held.
+One interesting point of comparison between our work and the variety of concrete locking-related effect systems is how the combination of recursive lock acquisition and substitution of lock variables is handled.
+Many effect systems that track lock ownership with effects do so with \emph{traditional single-operator commutative} effect systems~\cite{rccjava00,safelocking99,Abadi2006,objtyrace99,boyapati01,boyapati02} that treat \textsf{synchronized} blocks.
+In those cases, the use of \textsf{synchronized} blocks pushes the counting for recursive acquisition into the runtime semantics rather than the type system (which cannot track multiplicities with only a single commutative effect operator).
+For example, in \textsc{RCC/Java}~\cite{rccjava00} the dynamic semantics permit recursive acquisition and count recursive claims in the evaluation contexts.
+Acquiring a lock twice nests evaluation contexts that mention the same lock, and since all counting is done dynamically, effects need only track a \emph{set} of locks held.